Prince of the Lilies: Gender

 As a general rule, Minoan art followed the Ancient Egyptian convention regarding skin colours of "red" (usually more a reddish-brown) for men's flesh and white for women's flesh (also yellow for gold, blue for silver, and red for bronze).
 The skin of the Prince of the Lilies has most often been interpreted as "red", but some writers have seen it, at least on some fragments, as a white that became dirty when buried.
 There are also arguments that the colour gender distinction is not invariable in Minoan painting, for example when, as here, the background is a dark red.
 The elaborate crown may compare better with others on female figures (whether human or griffin) than male ones.

 One proposal was that the figure, including the crown, was a female bull-leaper.
 Two apparent females are shown in the famous Bull-Leaping Fresco from the Knossos palace; at any rate the two figures at either end of the bull are a white that contrasts strongly with the "red" one vaulting over the bull, although they may only be wearing loinclothes (again, the lack of most parts leaves gender uncertain).
 However, it has also been suggested that these "white" figures are also male, and the colour difference perhaps indicates youth or seniority.

 Although most figures with crowns are females or griffins, Maria Shaw points to a male tumbler in one of the Minoan frescoes from Tell el-Daba, who wears a (considerably simpler) tailed crown.
 She suggests that athleticism and "royalty" in a Minoan context may have gone together, with the victors in athletic contests given a special status, even an enduring political one.

 Minoan Frescoes

 Fresco painting was one of the most important forms of Minoan art.
-Unfortunately, many of the surviving examples are fragmentary.
-The walls of the great halls of the palaces and houses of Crete were skilfully decorated with frescoes.
+Many of the surviving examples are fragmentary.
+The walls of the great halls of the palaces and houses of Crete were skillfully decorated with frescoes.
 The paint was applied swiftly while the wall plaster was still wet, so that the colours would be completely absorbed and would not fade.
 Through the frescoes, one can gain the sense of the character of Minoan life and art and the Minoan joie de vivre.
 Some frescos were reconstructed between 1450 and 1400 BC, when the Myceneans had established themselves on the island, and exhibit a rather different style.